science-digital/sd-integration-tool-template/README.md

 #   "number": 997
 # },
 ```

+The input data that is supplied to the tool is in `tests/request.json`.

+The output from this command shows 3 things:
+- A job was created - that is the tool was scheduled to be run (`Creating job...`).
+- Shows the data in the reponce we recieved from the packaged tool (matches the data from the local run).

 > For a more in-depth description of deployment, please refer to
 [Step 8: Deploying to IVCAP](https://github.com/ivcap-works/gene-onology-term-mapper?tab=readme-ov-file#step-8-deploying-to-ivcap-)